Equine Assisted Psychotherapy

 Equine therapy can target physical concerns such as behavioral tics, motor control issues, balance, posture, and coordination–especially in children and teens with cerebral palsy.
 In other cases, working with horses helped by increasing individuals’ cognitive skills, reducing stress, easing symptoms of PTSD, and addressing symptoms of depression.
 Equine therapy has even been shown to, for some individuals, have a positive effect on destructive relationship patterns that have developed or behaviors that compromise health or safety.

-In a study of over 30 people participating in an experiential equine-assisted therapy program, researchers found the individuals’ psychological distress reduced immediately following treatment and that psychological well-being improved.
+In a study of over 30 individuals participating in an experiential equine-assisted therapy program, researchers found that the participants’ psychological distress was reduced immediately following treatment and that their psychological well-being improved.
 These positive effects held stable through a follow-up six months later.

 Equine Therapy will take place at the barn where Taz is stabled.
 The location will be disclosed at the time of booking.